 - Breast-feed frequently and on cue – eight to 12 times per day.

 - Spend lots of time skin-to-skin to reduce stress and help prepare your baby for feedings.

 - Schedule a breast-feeding evaluation with a board-certified lactation consultant three to five days after leaving the hospital.
-Contact Novant Health Nursing Mother’s Place for more information.
+Contact Novant Health Breastfeeding for more information.